 The Two Dark Clouds over Agents: Real‑time Interaction with the Environment, Learning from Experience

-I was honored to be invited by Prof. Jiaxing Zhang to give an academic talk titled “The Two Dark Clouds over Agents: Real-time Interaction with the Environment, Learning from Experience” at Lion Rock AI Lab on September 4.
-Today I’m sharing the slides and video of this talk for your reference and discussion.
+I was honored to be invited by Prof. Zhang Jiaxing to give an academic talk titled “The Two Dark Clouds over Agents: Real‑time Interaction with the Environment, Learning from Experience” at Lion Rock Artificial Intelligence Lab on September 4.
+Today I’m sharing the slides and video from the talk for your reference and discussion.

 - 📖 Slides in English